 Danu

-She helps us get to the place where other people and things do not affect our energy, mood or actions.
-She also supports us when we need help not allowing our emotions to overpower us.
-‘Nonreactive’ is a great word for all that she represents.
+She helps us get to the place where other people and things do not affect our energy, mood or actions in any way, whatsoever.
+She also supports us when we need help speaking truth.

 Chiron

 He is a character and a half.
-Most days, he is seen playing with Joseph or Jacky.
-He loves games an is full of a tremendous playfulness and joy.
+Most days, he’s harassing the mares, stealing hats off guests and bringing sticks to me to play fetch.
+Yes, seriously.
+He loves games and is full of a tremendous playfulness and joy.

 He is also sensitive and calm, adaptable and eager to please.
 He often appears when clients need to remember how to have fun and throw off the shackles of everyday life.